kristinpeterson/img2sms/README.md

 img2sms cli tool
 ================================

-A command line tool which takes an image file path and message, uploads the image to Imgur and texts a link with optional message to the given number or the default number setup in `settings.py`.
-Also, if no img is present will just send an SMS with the given message.
+A command line tool which takes an image file path and optional message and number, uploads the image to Imgur and texts a link with optional message to the given number or the default number setup in `settings.py`.
+If no image is present an SMS with the given message will be sent without an image link.

 ## Setup
-Enter your Imgur client_id and secret in img2sms/config.json:
+Enter your Imgur client_id and secret in /img2sms/config.json:

 ```json
 {